Mintbase/Grants-Program/applications/zk-rollups.md

 * **Payment Address:** 1DJTSPajRFCjdfn5UgPXGRo6Di8EE1Dzox

 ## Project Overview :page_facing_up:
 We have been working on off-chain scalability solutions aka layer2 solutions.
 After tremendous research, we have come to believe that ZK Rollup would be the killer layer2 solution because of its data availability.
-Currently, rollup is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) of Web3 Foundation and Vitalik announced [the rollup centric Ethreum roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk) last month.
+Currently, rollup is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) of Mintbase and Vitalik announced [the rollup centric Ethreum roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk) last month.
 According to Vitalik, the Ethereum ecosystem is likely to be all-in on rollup (plus some plasma and channels) as a scaling strategy for the near and mid-term future.
 We know that Polkdot has a different technical architecture and tech stack but Rollup is still important because of severtal reasons.

 1. Bringing vertical off-chain scalability without sacrificing on-chain data availability, security and privacy (×3-10 scalability).
 1. Handling smart contracts on layer2.